kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 limit used here is different from the real world: a queue is allowed to run one request at a time, regardless of how many it has waiting to run and regardless of the server's concurrency limit `C`.
-The independent virtual-world scheduling for each queue helps enable efficient implementations.
+The independent virtual-world scheduling for each queue makes for fair completions and also helps enable efficient implementations.

 The end of a request's virtual execution (`E(i,j)`) is the solution to the following equation.